The Song of Sapphire Sands by Emirati artist Ahmed Al Enezi, known as the Contemporary Bedouin

 I am the shimmer in the corner of your eye

-• The Song of Sapphire Sands is a long-term speculative worldbuilding project by Ahmed Al Enezi.
+• The Song of Sapphire Sands is a long-term speculative fantasy worldbuilding project created by Ahmed Al Enezi.

 The work unfolds across animation, sound, text, symbols, and material fragments.